Boylston station: History

 Boylston and were the first two stations built in the Tremont Street subway.
-The subway was constructed between 1895 and 1897, and first broke ground on the site of the current Boylston station.
+The General Court ordered the construction of the subway and station, which were constructed between 1895 and 1897.
+The construction of the subway broke ground on the site of the current Boylston station.
 When the station opened in 1897, it became the first underground rapid transit station in the United States.

 Boylston and Park Street were built with rectangular stone headhouses designed by Edmund M. Wheelwright that did not aesthetically match the Common.
 Unlike the interior decor, the headhouses were sharply criticized as "resembling mausoleums" and "pretentiously monumental".
 Later stations on the East Boston Tunnel and Washington Street Tunnel incorporated this criticism into their more modest headhouses.

 As opened, the inner tracks at Boylston ran between the Public Garden incline to the west and the inner loop at Park Street, while the outer tracks ran between the Pleasant Street incline to the south and the outer through tracks at Park Street.
 Most streetcars from the west looped at Park Street, while those from the south continued through to North Station.
 From 1901 to 1908, Main Line Elevated trains ran on the outer tracks (with temporary high-level wood platforms) while streetcars continued to use the inner tracks.

 The Boylston Street incline (replacing the Public Garden incline) and Boylston Street subway opened on October 3, 1914, both using the inner tracks.
 On October 10, the fence dividing the northbound platform was opened, allowing passengers from the west to transfer to northbound streetcars from the south.
 On October 9, 1915, the fence was again closed, forcing passengers from the west to transfer at Park Street (after cars from the south had dropped off many passengers) rather than at Boylston Street.

-The 1947 state act that created the Metropolitan Transit Authority (MTA) from the Boston Elevated Railway established four immediate projects for the new agency, one of which was expansion of the Tremont Street Subway to four tracks between Park Street and Scollay Square.
+In 1947, the General Court created the Metropolitan Transit Authority (MTA) from the Boston Elevated Railway and established four immediate projects for the new agency, one of which was expansion of the Tremont Street Subway to four tracks between Park Street and Scollay Square.
 As part of the plan, Park Street and Boylston stations were to be combined into a single Boston Common station, with a direct entrance from an underground parking garage.
 The garage ultimately opened in 1961, but the stations were not combined.